Dogs: Our amazing four-legged friends of course.

 What foxtails look like from pre-blooming to cut down and dried out.

-Some types of foxtails have backward pointing barbs and can only move forward.
-These dangerous plants are in many yards, even those that are well manicured.
+Some types of foxtails have backward-pointing barbs and can only move forward.
+These dangerous plants are in many yards, even those that are well-manicured.
 When they are mowed/cut they dry out and become (even more hazardous) spikelets, sometimes breaking off from the cluster and becoming an even tinier but no less damaging danger.

 Points of contact can be anywhere: paws, eyes, ears, nose, private area including anus, or anywhere from head to tail.